Weighted Conditional Flow Matching: Conclusion

 \section{Conclusion}

-In this work, we introduced Weighted Conditional Flow Matching (W-CFM), a novel method that leverages insights from entropic optimal transport (EOT) to efficiently improve path straightness and sample quality in continuous normalizing flows.
-By weighting each training pair using a Gibbs kernel, our approach approximates the entropic OT plan without incurring the computational overhead associated with explicit OT computations, and crucially, without being limited by the batch size when solving the optimal transport problem.
-We derived theoretical conditions under which our approximation preserves the original marginals and demonstrated equivalence with OT-CFM in the large-batch limit, given that the marginals remain unchanged.
+In this work, we introduced weighted conditional flow matching (W-CFM), a novel method that leverages insights from entropic optimal transport (EOT) to efficiently improve path straightness and sample quality in continuous normalizing flows.
+By weighting each training pair using a Gibbs kernel, our approach approximates the EOT plan without incurring the computational cost of OT plan computations and without being limited by the batch size when solving the optimal transport problem.
+We derived theoretical conditions under which our approximation preserves the original marginals and provide a practical numerical scheme to mitigate the tilting.
+We establish equivalence with OT-CFM in the large-batch limit, given that the marginals remain unchanged.
 Empirical evaluations across low-dimensional toy problems, unconditional image generation tasks, and fidelity-diversity analyses confirm that W-CFM achieves performance competitive with OT-CFM while maintaining the computational efficiency of standard CFM.